skullanbones/object-detection/README.md

 ### Examples
+Please check the `TRAINING.md` on how to start using the docker image for training.

 #### GPU
 First make sure you have a NVIDIA graphic card to be able to run these examples:
 ```